 Home to Queensland’s Main Roads Department since 1967, the heritage-listed building was designed by architect Karl Langer and was occupied by the department until 2012.
 It’s located on busy Brunswick Street, within walking distance of Brisbane’s CBD.

-The Johnson takes its name and style from celebrated Australian abstract artist, Michael Johnson.
+A Brisbane Art Series hotel, The Johnson Brisbane takes its name and style from celebrated Australian abstract artist, Michael Johnson.
 His art hangs in the hotel foyer.

-The renovation has resulted in a hotel with a 50-metre swimming pool, and sub penthouses with dramatic views over Brisbane.
-Designed to fit into existing office spaces, the rooms are spacious with extensive views over Brisbane’s inner city areas.
+The extensive renovation has resulted in a Brisbane Spring Hill hotel with a 50-metre swimming pool, and sub penthouses with dramatic views.
+Designed to fit into existing office spaces, the rooms are spacious with extensive views over Brisbane’s inner-city Spring Hill.
 Look out the windows, and you’ll see the distinctive timber and tin architecture as it winds its way around the hills and valleys.

 Take a quick walk through this hotel and you’ll see what I mean.